jessems/jessems.com/content/blog/2020-12-24-outliner-design-patterns/index.md

 ### Problem

-We want to include a comment or meta-information about an item within the outline without manipulating the item itself or adding content within the outline.
+We want to include a comment or meta-information about an item within the outline without editing the item's contents itself.

 ### Solution